asantos00/miragejs-caos/README.md

 `shouldFail` is called on every request with the `request` object, it is used to decide if that specific request should proceed of fail.

-## options.shouldFail(callback: Function): Boolean

-`shouldFail` is called on every request with `Pretender` `request` object.
-It is used to decide if that specific request should proceed of fail.

 ## options.getBreakingCase(callback: Function): String

 `getBreakingCase` is called on every request with `Pretender` `request` object.